jadenvc/ARS/README.md

 # Augmented Random Search (ARS)

-ARS is a random search method for training linear policies for continuous control problems, based on the paper ["Simple random search provides a competitive approach to reinforcement learning."](https://arxiv.org/abs/1803.07055)
+ARS is a random search method for training linear or fully connected neural network policies for continuous control problems, based on the paper ["Simple random search provides a competitive approach to reinforcement learning."](https://arxiv.org/abs/1803.07055)

 ## Prerequisites for running ARS